Vigabatrin (Oral route)

 Precautions While Using This Medicine:

 This medicine may cause permanent vision loss.
 Check with your doctor immediately if blurred vision, difficulty in reading, or any other change in vision occurs during or after treatment.
-It is very important that your ophthalmologist (eye doctor) check your child's or your eyes approximately every 3 months for any visual problems.
+It is very important that your ophthalmologist (eye doctor) check your child's or your eyes within 4 weeks after starting treatment, every 3 months during treatment, and about 3 to 6 months after stopping treatment with this medicine.

 Check with your doctor right away if you or your child are having burning, numbness, tingling, or painful sensations in the arms, hands, legs, or feet.
 These could be symptoms of a condition called peripheral neuropathy.